 There is a range of options for Box C, and it is important to decide what’s most appropriate for you and your team.

-Buying books on product management, reading journals and browsing online is cheap, easy and a great way to get an introduction to a topic.
+Buying books on product management, reading journals and browsing online is free and easy – it’s a great way to get an introduction to a topic.
 However, there isn’t the opportunity to ask questions, share experiences or to practice what you’ve learned.
-Also, there is no certainty on quality so it’s down to you to curate what’s good and relevant.
+Also, there is no certainty on quality so it’s down to you to judge what’s good and relevant.

 A great way of making sure you dedicate time away from your desk and the distractions of the office.
 As you’re there with other people you get to take part in discussions, ask questions and work on group exercises together.
 The interaction with the presenter and other delegates is a large and important part of the learning experience.
-This is the most engaging, fun, and effective training available – but costs the most.
+This is the most engaging, fun, and effective training available.

 Public courses vs. private onsite training